warlock601/Apache-Airflow/Setup-Airflow-Astronomer/README.md

+# Astronomer
 Astronomer is a managed platform for Apache Airflow.
+Astro generally runs Airflow within a Docker container.